 Angela Tucker founded the Adoptee Mentoring Society to fill a deeply personal gap—one she knew all too well as a transracial adoptee.
 What began as casual conversations turned into a lifeline.
 In each story Angela heard, a pattern emerged: many adoptees were navigating their journeys alone, without safe or affirming spaces to make sense of their experiences.
-The Adoptee Mentoring Society was born from that need.
+Belonging is a fundamental human right, yet for the millions of adoptees, their identity is fractured.
+While society treats adoption as a singular event, it is a lifelong journey.
+As a research-informed, 501(c)(3) organization, the Adoptee Mentoring Society provides the infrastructure for belonging that the traditional system lacks.

 506